-Once you have started filling out the form, you can save it and return to it later.
-The deadline for applications will be updated in due course.
+After you have started filling out the form, you can save it and return to it later.

-Please ensure your given referees are able to provide a reference by the deadline.
+Please ensure your given referees are able to provide a reference 22 November at the latest.

 We will use the email address given in your application for all correspondence.
 Please make sure that you still have access to it at the start of the next academic year.

 - Successful applicants will start September 2022

 - Please upload your essay under ‘personal statement’ in the application form.